just-the-docs/just-the-docs/index.md

 permalink: /
 ---

-# FIRST in Michigan AV Voluenteer Documentation
+# FIRST in Michigan AV Volunteer Documentation
 {: .fs-9 }

-Documentation to aid the voluenteering experience as a FiM AV Voluenteer {: .fs-6 .fw-300 }
+Documentation to aid the volunteering experience as a FiM AV Voluenteer {: .fs-6 .fw-300 }

 ---